pygame/pygame/docs/reST/ref/math.rst

    .. method :: clamp_magnitude

-      | :sl:`it returns a new vector with its magnitude clamped between 0-value.`
+      | :sl:`it returns a new vector with its magnitude clamped between min-max, if the maximum isnt passed then the min will be the max magnitude`
-      | :sg:`clamp_magnitude(value) -> Vector3`
+      | :sg:`clamp_magnitude([min, ]max) -> Vector3`

-      it returns a new vector with its magnitude clamped between 0-value.
+      it returns a new vector with its magnitude clamped between min-max, if the maximum isnt passed then the min will be the max magnitude

       .. versionadded:: 2.1.1